The author - A Gift of Geology

 Over the years, I have given illustrated presentations on my research and have published the findings in both peer-reviewed journals and magazines.
 I have also contributed to a number of TV documentaries.
 As my interest deepened, I began to focus on the fascinating geology of Egypt, culminating in the publication of A Gift of Geology in January 2023.

-If you would like to travel to Egypt to explore many of the fascinating sites discussed in A Gift of Geology, Ancient World Tours have put together an incredible itinerary for Cario for March 2026.
-Very much pyramid-focussed, this tour will explore the entirety of the Great Pyramid of Khufu, including the areas off limits to the public.
-We’ll also be exploring the vast network of beautifully finished subterranean corridors of the Black Pyramid and, most excitingly of all, the original ‘North Entrance’ of the Step Pyramid of Zoser.
-Please click here for more information from the AWT website.
+If you would like to travel to Egypt to explore many of the fascinating sites discussed in A Gift of Geology and Rewriting the History of the Great Sphinx, Ancient World Tours have put together an incredible itinerary for Cario for March 2026.
+Very much pyramid-focussed, this tour will explore the entirety of the Great Pyramid of Khufu, including some areas normally off limits to the public.
+We’ll also be exploring the vast network of beautifully finished subterranean corridors of the Black Pyramid at Dashur and most exciting of all, we will be entering the underground burial vault of the Step Pyramid of Zoser, at Saqqara, using the original north entrance.

 Copyright Colin D Reader, 2025